ised-ocp-dev/climate-summary/README.md

 	- Enter following to replicate internal server error (500) i.e. http://localhost:8080/climatedetails/20000

+5) What is covered in this project
+	- Use of Java, Spring Boot, Sring MVC, Thymeleaf, Maven, Logging framework, Use of CSS, Server side validation

 ### Reference Documentation
 For further reference, please consider the following sections: